chowlett/chowlett_release/README.md

 **Note**
 1. All arguments are optional.
 2. The version tag is to revert to an "old" version.
 Historically, this the need for this has been very rare.
-The version_tag argument is recognized by the pattern used by convention in our apps - text that ends in the well-known three-level semantic versioning pattern.If no version_tag is provided, the latest version is used.
+The version_tag argument is recognized by the pattern used by convention in our apps - text that ends in the well-known three-level semantic versioning pattern.
+If no version_tag is provided, the latest version is used.
 3. If --dry-run is specified for build, the task will build the local docker image but will not push it to ECR.
 The task will not update the version in the repo but the version tag on the local docker image will be the version in the repo + 1.
 That is, it will be the version that would have been pushed without --dry-run.
 3. If --dry_run is specified for deploy, the task will not actually deploy, but will relevant print information about the cluster, service and ECS task.